thephpleague/uri-interfaces/README.md

 - This interface does not require the `http` and `https` schemes to be supported.
 - Setter and Getter component methods, with the exception of the path component, accept and can return the `null` value.
+- If no scheme is present, you are not required to fallback to `http` and `https` schemes specific validation rules.

 ### League\Uri\Contract\UriComponentInterface